ocontant/docker-icinga2_centos6/README.md

 This container is used for demos, tests and development only.

-If you encounter bugs, please open a new issue at [dev.icinga.org](https://dev.icinga.org/projects/icinga-tools) and/or send a patch.
+If you encounter bugs, please open a new issue at (https://github.com/ocontant/docker-icinga2_centos6/issues) and/or send a patch.

 ## Image details

-* Based on centos:centos7 (similar to the Vagrant boxes)
+* Based on centos:centos6
 * Icinga 2 w/ DB IDO MySQL, Icinga Web 2, MariaDB, Apache2
 * Icinga 2 API
 * Default installation/credentials.
 Use at your own risk.